senlin/so-clean-up-wp-seo/README.md

 * hide content (readability) / keyword (seo) score in publish/update box on edit Post/Page
 * hide readability tab and content analysis metabox item
 * hide the issue counter (added to v3.3 of Yoast SEO plugin)
+* hide the SEO Score, Readability, Title and Meta Description admin columns on the Posts/Pages screens; Focus keyword column can be hidden too
-* hide the SEO Score and Readability admin columns on the Posts/Pages/Taxonomies screens
+* hide the SEO Score and Readability admin columns on taxonomies (added to v3.1 of Yoast SEO plugin)
 * hide the ad for the premium version in the help center or hide the whole help center (added to v3.2 of Yoast SEO plugin)
 * hide the email support of the help center as it is a premium-only feature and therefore an "ad in disguise" (added to v4.4 of Yoast SEO plugin)
 * hide the red star behind the "Go Premium" submenu text (added to v3.6 of Yoast plugin and changed again with v3.7)
 * remove the Yoast SEO widget from the WordPress Dashboard

-If you like the SO Hide SEO Bloat plugin, please consider leaving a [review](https://wordpress.org/support/view/plugin-reviews/so-clean-up-wp-seo?rate=5#postform).
-You can also help a great deal by [translating the plugin](https://translate.wordpress.org/projects/wp-plugins/so-clean-up-wp-seo) into your own language.
-Alternatively you are welcome to make a [donation](https://so-wp.com/plugins/donations/).
-Thanks!

 ## Frequently Asked Questions